ageh/tool-installer/README.md

 - `owner`: Name of the GitHub account under which the repository is located
 - `repository`: Name of the repository
-- `linux_asset`: The name of the asset to download on Linux, leave empty if the tool does not support Linux
+- `linux_asset`: The suffix of the name of the asset to download on Linux, leave empty if the tool does not support Linux
-- `windows_asset`: The name of the asset to download on Windows, leave empty if the tool does not support Windows
+- `windows_asset`: The suffix of the name of the asset to download on Windows, leave empty if the tool does not support Windows
 - `binaries`: A list of structs where each struct has these entries:
 	- `name`: Name of the file to extract
 	- `rename_to`: The name which the file should have after extraction, if left empty the file is not renamed.
 Do _not_ include the `.exe` file ending.
 - `description`: A (short) description of what the tool does

+Additionally, a tool can have an entry `"asset_prefix"`.
+You should only set this if the suffix is not sufficient to uniquely identify the asset, e.g. when putting tools that have multiple possible binaries, for example [Hugo](https://github.com/gohugoio/hugo), in your configuration.

 ### Default configuration